epi55/Money-management/README.md

 * Added function to rename documents after they're processed.
 (2023/11/10)
 * Added conditional statement to skip document if it's been processed (via token in changed name).
 (2023/11/10)
 * Created a script (reverseNameChange.py) to support development testing; script modifies file names, if code errors occur.
 (2023/11/10)
+* Revised script to check for an existing Excel file and add non-duplicates to its data, preserving unique data added post-scraping (e.g. user-entered categories).